RenderKit/ospray/doc/api.md

                                `OSP_VOLUME_FILTER_NEAREST`, or
                                `OSP_VOLUME_FILTER_CUBIC`.

-  int        gradientFilter    filter used for reconstructing the field during
+  uint       gradientFilter    filter used for reconstructing the field during
                                gradient computations, default same as `filter`

   float      background        value that is used when sampling an undefined